rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 1. New/Open Character Button
-(If the setting playerCharacterLimit is larger than 0) Every time a player launches the characterhub campaign, a button is shown in the chat.
+(If the setting playerCharacterLimit is larger than 0) ..Every time a player launches the characterhub campaign, a button is shown in the chat.
 When the player presses this button:
   * a new character is created;
   * the character is assigned to the player;